A Day in the Life of an Acute Care OT

 If the afternoon is less than predictable, such as the patients are completing procedures, refusing therapy, or have been discharged, and I don’t have enough treatments or evals to fill my time from 2:00-3:30, I’ll text out to other OTs to see if they have anyone they can’t get to.

 Depending on how much time I have, I’ll pick up a few more treatments or another eval that may have just come through.

 What a Typical Acute Care Treatment Looks Like

 Treatments in the acute care setting are a bit different than inpatient rehab.
 Acute care treatment times are shorter (generally only 30 minutes) and we do not have a gym to bring patients to.
 We also have to carry everything with us, so there is less equipment involved.

-Depending on the patients’ needs (and wants), a treatment could be as low level as sitting edge of bed with max assist for a few minutes in preparation for ADLs, or it could be as high level as ambulating to the bathroom and completing multiple toilet sit to stands or full bathing in standing.
+Depending on the patients’ needs (and wants), a treatment could be as low level as sitting edge of bed with max assist for a few minutes in preparation for ADLs, or it could be as high level as ambulating to the linen cart or bathroom and completing multiple toilet sit to stands or full bathing in standing.

 I also try to include brushing teeth (in standing at the sink when possible) since patients hardly ever get set up for this with nursing.
 People really appreciate being able to brush their teeth in the hospital.

 I’ve learned that with acute care treatments, you definitely learn to get creative with the limited time and resources.

 Once I have about an hour of the day left, I try to focus on wrapping up my last treatments so I can have time to get my notes done without staying late.